cambridge-cares/TheWorldAvatar/core/downsampling/README.md

 ## Notes
 1) Ensure there is no null data in each time resolution for the time-series to be downsampled.
 Data cleaning will be required to post-process of nonsensical data when null data is inputted.
+2) Downsampling library only processes `Double` class, modifications to the code may be required for other data class.